mgarl-10/Yellow_protein/README.md

 3. Use the corresponding maximum likelihood phylogenetic tree.
 4. Identify sites under selection based on statistical significance (p-value threshold).

-# 7. AlphaFold Structural Modeling and Structural Comparison
+# 7. AlphaFold structural modeling and structural comparison

 This section describes structural prediction and comparative analysis of Yellow proteins across seven Cassidinae species.

 ---

-## 7.1 Structure Prediction
+## 7.1 Structure prediction

 Predicted protein structures were generated using the AlphaFold Server (AlphaFold 3).